WALK A MILE IN MY SHOES

-A member of the HPS MMEYE team, Sherine Arafa, was actively considering buying an electric car.
-On the face of it, she’s an ideal target for the product under development: living in a London suburb, and commuting into central London.
+A member of the MMEYE team was actively considering buying an electric car.
+On the face of it, she’s an ideal target for the product under development: living in a London suburb and commuting into central London.
 She’s a frequent driver, looking for a small, city-style car to replace her current car.
 Hoping for something modern, fuel efficient and, ideally, eco-friendly, an electric car appears to be a perfect match.
 The only potential obstacle is that she lives in a flat, with no access to charging at home (a frequent problem for urban dwellers).

-Sherine hired a BMW i3 (with range extender) and took to the road.
-With a combination of everyday self-ethnography, and a day of professional video footage, Sherine lived the EV ‘dream’, experiencing two weeks of ownership.
+She hired a BMW i3 (with range extender) and took to the road.
+With a combination of everyday self-ethnography, and a day of professional video footage, she lived the EV ‘dream’, experiencing two weeks of ownership.
 She travelled and charged in different locations, testing the product to see how well it would meet her needs.

 The client reaction was immediate and positive.
 The video changed the assumptions and expectations that had underpinned the product development, forcing a change in perspective and providing an essential reality check.